 But how is it possible for pre-prepared meals to not only be ready to eat but also last long enough on the shelves to avoid spoilage?
 What’s in these pre-packaged foods to make them both palatable and easily shipped around the country?
 To be able to be heated and served in a matter of just 60 seconds?

 These are what we often call processed or convenience foods, and unfortunately, they have a dark side.
 As you may have noticed from the fresh produce rotting in your fridge, food typically does not keep well.
-So, is it safe to feed your family these instant meals and pre-packaged foods?
+So, is it safe to feed your children these instant meals and pre-packaged foods?
 Let’s take a look at what really goes into those products.

 What constitutes processed food?